deep-diver/semantic-segmentation-ml-pipeline/tfrecords/README.md

 There are two scripts to create TFRecords for [sidewalk dataset](https://huggingface.co/datasets/segments/sidewalk-semantic) hosted in 🤗 Dataset Hub.
 They are basically same except for one thing. `create_tfrecords.py` creates TFRecords with the features encoded in numeric data type.
 On the other hand, `create_tfrecords_str.py` creates TFRecords with the features encoded in string data type.
-- This is due to demonstrate how to create such dataset because string encoding is better in terms of compression.
+- This is to demonstrate how to create such a dataset because string encoding is better in terms of compression.
 - However, we use the dataset created from `create_tfrecords.py` since we couldn't find a way to extract string encoded dataset in `Transform` component yet.
 We will explore the solution afterwards.

 `create_tfrecords.py` supports some flags: